StanfordSpezi/SpeziNotifications/Sources/SpeziNotifications/SpeziNotifications.docc/SpeziNotifications.md

 # ``SpeziNotifications``

 <!--

-#
-# This source file is part of the SpeziNotifications open source project
+This source file is part of the Stanford Spezi open-source project

-#
-# SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)
+SPDX-FileCopyrightText: 2024 Stanford University and the project authors (see CONTRIBUTORS.md)

-#
-# SPDX-License-Identifier: MIT
+SPDX-License-Identifier: MIT
-#

 -->

 The template repository contains a template Swift Package, including a continuous integration setup.